ProGNOMmers/ruby-rails-documentation/README.md

 ## Ruby / Rails versions

+The documentations are available online [here](http://mdesantis.github.io/ruby-rails-documentation/).
 At the moment, the available documentations are the following:

 <table>
   <tr>